GhostEntity12/ghostentity12.github.io/projects/monday-riot.md

   - Johnny Kwong
 ---

 Monday Riot was developed as part of a three day AIE game jam in March 2020.

+Monday Riot is a 2-4 player last-player-standing party game where players pick up and throw office furniture at each other.
+Each piece of furniture would slow down the player and deal damage to the player based on how heavy it was.
+Rounds would go for 90 seconds or until there was only one player remaining, and the first player to win three rounds won the game.

+I acted mainly as the sole artist for this project, modelling all the office equipment that was in the game.
+I also aided with the level layout and helped to code some of the in-game UI.